-Research and teaching fields: Public economics, Political economy, Applied theory, Environmental economics
+Research and teaching fields: Public economics, Political economy, Applied theory, Development economics

-Not all misleading advertising is socially undesirable.
-When regulation is needed, combining taxes with other policies such as government advertising may be beneficial when firms undertake quality improving investments that are complementary to misinformation.
+The case for limiting misleading advertising is less clear-cut in oligopolistic markets, where misinformation can offset underproduction.
+Combining taxes with other policies such as government advertising may be beneficial when firms undertake quality improving investments that are complementary to misinformation.

 Campaign finance limits may be undesirable even if campaign contributions distort policies.
 Limits affect the entry of interest groups and can lead to different distortions, and even more lobbying.
 I show this in a common agency model with budget constrained lobbies and endogenous entry.

 P. Fredriksson, E. Neumayer, and G. Ujhelyi (2007): “Kyoto Protocol Cooperation: Does Government Corruption Facilitate Environmental Lobbying?”
 Public Choice 133(1-2), 231-251. [final manuscript]

 The answer seems to be ‘yes.’
 Environmental lobbies appear to be more successful in getting the Kyoto Protocol ratified in countries that have a higher corruption index.

 Political Screening: Theory and Evidence from the Argentine Public Sector, with Ernesto Calvo

 Politicians can ensure that public sector positions are occupied by their supporters by varying the amount of required political services and associated compensation in otherwise similar positions.
 The predictions of our model are borne out in the Argentine public sector, showing that political conditions at the time of hiring have long-lasting effects on wages.